zZay132-4ONE/Automatic-Knative-Service-Manipulation/README.md

     - Refer to "prerequisites" for required tools.

-    - Make sure `minikube tunnel --profile knative` is executed to start the Minikube tunnel for Knative.
+    - Make sure `minikube start -p knative` and `minikube tunnel --profile knative` are executed to start the Minikube tunnel for Knative.

 1. Search for the extension "Automatic Knative Service Manipulation" in the VS Code marketplace and install it.